 As our hotel was on the outskirts of Porto, we travelled in to the city centre by metro.
 From there we explored the city on foot.
 The city is quite hilly, but we found it easy to walk around.
 We left our hire car in the hotel car park for the duration of our stay.

 I loved exploring Porto, and would like to go back there to see more of it.
-I liked the hotel, but would prefer to stay somewhere in the city centre if I went to Porto again.
+I liked the hotel, and would recommend it, but would prefer to stay somewhere in the city centre if I went to Porto again.

 Over to you